tomlajtos/my-dev-notes_dendron/vault/winc-academy-notes.front-end-course.12_react-advanced.08_routing.md

 - actions take an async function and can return a regular response or anything else
 - its data is available via the `useActionData` hook

-## Example code to see the concepts in practice (blog with different routes)
+### Example code to refactor and see the concepts in practice (blog with different routes)

 The basic app for our example looks like this: